Analog-Life-Consulting/homepage/content/about/_index.md

 ---
 title: "About Us"
-date: 2018-07-12T18:19:33+06:00
+date: 2023-01-12T10:37:33+06:00
-heading : "WE ARE ROXO DESIGN.
-AN AWARD-WINNING CREATIVE STUDIO IN FLORIDA." description : "We are specialized in developing forward-thinking brand identities, websites, illustration and animation for all types of customers.
-And we do this by bringing our customers through each phase of the design process with us."
+heading : "ANALOG LIFE CONSULTING IS AN ELECTRONICS DESIGN CONSULTANCY BASED IN DURHAM NC." description : "Your electronics hardware needs to work reliably from the first time off the production line.
+Our team of hardware, firwmare, mechanical, and software consultants can bring your idea to life using modern methods and seamless communication."
 expertise_title: "Expertise"
-expertise_sectors: ["Customer Experience Design", "Digital Products", "Development", "Campaign & Content", "Employer Branding", "Animation & Motion Graphics", "Packaging & Product Design", "Retail & Spacial", "Print & Editorial Design", "Concept/Text", "Information Design"]
+expertise_sectors: ["PCB Design", "IoT System Design", "Firwmare Design", "Linux System Build", "Mechanical Prototyping", "New Product Introduction", "Manufacturing Support", "Cloud Design", "Manufacuting Interfacing", "Deployment Support", "System Design"]
 ---